What is a lien on a car?

 -

-A lien doesn’t necessarily mean you shouldn’t buy the car—but it does mean you need to ensure the debt is cleared before taking ownership.
+A lien doesn’t necessarily mean you shouldn’t buy the car, but it does mean you need to ensure the debt is cleared and the lien is discharged before taking ownership.
 Use the owner and lender’s information found in a CARFAX Canada Vehicle History Report + Lien Check to request that the current vehicle owner pays off the lien before you take ownership.

 2 CARFAX Canada will search for liens in each province or territory in Canada (excluding Northwest Territories) in which the vehicle (identified by its VIN) (i) is currently registered; and (ii) has historically been registered.